T-Goon/3041-Lab-2/README.md

 ## Working with video and audio

 **Step 3:** Create a new HTML 5 file ride.html (if you don’t already have one).
-Working in ride.html, add a <header> to the file and make its style consistent with the style we defined for index.html.
+Working in ride.html, add a '<header>' to the file and make its style consistent with the style we defined for index.html.
 The text in the header should be “Sights and Sounds”.

 **Step 4:** Working in *ride.html* add the following lines inside the `<body>`: